Solomon Meredith

-Solomon Meredith (May 29, 1810 – October 2, 1875) was a prominent Indiana farmer, politician, and lawman who became a controversial Union Army general in the American Civil War.
+Solomon Meredith (May 29, 1810 – October 2, 1875) was an Indiana farmer, politician, and lawman who became a controversial Union Army general in the American Civil War.
 One of the commanders of the Iron Brigade of the Army of the Potomac, Meredith led the brigade in the Battle of Gettysburg.
-Although he never fully recovered from the wounds he received that day, he became a prize winning farmer and cattleman at home and hosted veterans of his unit.
+Although he never fully recovered from the wounds he received that day, he became a prize-winning farmer and cattleman at home and hosted veterans of his unit.

 Early and family life

 Solomon Meredith was born in Guilford County, North Carolina, the youngest of twelve children born to David and Mary Farrington Meredith.
 Meredith's grandfather, James Meredith, fought at the Battle of Guilford Courthouse during the American Revolutionary War.
 The Merediths were Quaker, and educated young Solomon at home.
 He was nicknamed "Long Sol" for his towering 6' 7" body.

-In 1836 Meredith married Anna Hannah, a daughter of Samuel Hannah, who would later become the 6th Indiana State Treasurer.
+In 1836 Meredith married Anna Hannah, a daughter of Samuel Hannah, who later became the 6th Indiana State Treasurer.
 Although their daughter Mary died as a child, their three sons survived to adulthood.
 The eldest, Lt.
-Samuel H. Meredith, served under his father and would die at home in 1864 of wounds received at the 1862 battle of Gainesville; Captain David M. Meredith of the 15th United States Infantry won a brevet promotion to Major and died in Alabama in 1867; Henry Clay Meredith (1843-1882) would survive and inherit the farm.
+Samuel H. Meredith, served under his father and died at home in 1864 of wounds received at the 1862 battle of Gainesville.
+Captain David M. Meredith of the 15th United States Infantry won a brevet promotion to Major and died in Alabama in 1867.
+Henry Clay Meredith (1843–1882) survived and inherited the farm.
 Although born a Quaker, Meredith became a Methodist.
-He was also a Freemason and member of the Independent Order of Odd Fellows.
+He was a Freemason and member of the Independent Order of Odd Fellows.

 Career

-In 1829, aged 19, Solomon left North Carolina (where Quakers faced increasing persecution for helping slaves escape) and walked to Wayne County, Indiana, where he found work chopping wood and working on a farm.
+In 1829, aged 19, Solomon left North Carolina, where Quakers faced increasing persecution for helping slaves escape, and walked to Wayne County, Indiana, where he found work chopping wood and working on a farm.
 He later clerked in a general store in Centerville, then opened a store in Milton, before moving to Cambridge City, the Wayne county seat.
 He owned a sprawling farm, "Oakland," near Cambridge City.

-In 1834, Meredith won election as the Sheriff of Wayne County, and served for two years before winning election (and re-election) to the Indiana House of Representatives as a fervent Whig.
-During this time, Wayne County was important in the Underground Railroad, although leading businessman (and Guildford County, North Carolina emigrant) Levi Coffin would move to Cincinnati in 1847.
-Meredith represented Wayne County in the Indiana House until 1849, when newly elected Whig President Zachary Taylor appointed him U.S. Marshall for Indiana.
+In 1834, Meredith won election as the Sheriff of Wayne County, and served for two years before winning election and re-election to the Indiana House of Representatives as a fervent Whig.
+During this time, Wayne County was important in the Underground Railroad, although leading businessman, and Guilford County, North Carolina emigrant, Levi Coffin moved to Cincinnati in 1847.
+Meredith represented Wayne County in the Indiana House until 1849, when newly elected Whig President Zachary Taylor appointed him U.S. Marshal for Indiana.
 He served four years, then again won election to represent Wayne County in the Indiana house, this time as a member of the new Republican Party.

 While a legislator, Meredith supported education, as well as internal improvement projects.
-He supported the Whitewater Canal and worked with his brother in law John S. Newman to raise funds for the Indiana Central Railroad (ultimately acquired by the Pennsylvania Railroad), and later became president of the Cincinnati and Chicago Railroad Company.
+He supported the Whitewater Canal and worked with his brother-in-law, John S. Newman, to raise funds for the Indiana Central Railroad, ultimately acquired by the Pennsylvania Railroad, and later became president of the Cincinnati and Chicago Railroad Company.